Georgemak96/Fake_News_Detection/README.md

 1) the fact that  I used the last token of the last hidden state as an equivalent of the BERT's CLS token, (although it is not the same) with the intuition that since masked attention is used, this token will be the only one capturing the information of the whole sequence.
 2) I also used mean pooling (the mean of the embeddings of all the other tokens).
 After concatenation of 1 and 2, I passed this through a linear transformation and sigmoid activation to get my final output.

+The dataset used is the Fakeditt dataset which can be accessed from here: https://drive.google.com/drive/folders/1jU7qgDqU1je9Y0PMKJ_f31yXRo5uWGFm